shahcompbio/onboarding/README.md

 Send an email to HPC-request@cbio.mskcc.org, requesting access to ondemand and the ability to run development apps in ondemand.

 ## Github:
-*External:* please send your github username to grewald@mskcc.org or dalai@bccrc.ca *Internal:* MSK internal git repo https://github.mskcc.org/repositories, create a ticket for an account here https://solportal/EnterpriseDevTools
+*External:* please send your github username to grewald@mskcc.org

+*Internal:* MSK internal git repo https://github.mskcc.org/repositories, create a ticket for an account here https://solportal/EnterpriseDevTools